mari-linhares/tensorflow/tensorflow/docs_src/tutorials/resnet_estimator.md

 * Explanation about how to run distributed TensorFlow using Experiments;
 * Details about how to create your own Hook;
 * Practical example of a input function built with the Dataset API;
-* Shows how to generate TFRecord files;
+* Shows how to generate TFRecord files.

 We hope that this guide provides a launch point for building general models with the Estimators API implementing support to multiple GPUs and multiple hosts.